BHUSD candidate professor Robin S. Rowe discusses the five most important issues facing Beverly Hills schools

 As a professor, I taught computer science at two universities.
 As a strategist and technology manager, I created innovation for many Fortune 500 companies.
 At Lenovo, AT&T, GoPro, DreamWorks Animation and NBC-TV.

 What will I bring to our schools?
 Rising academic excellence, increased enrollment, living wages for teachers, increased student well-being and education innovation to overcome Distance Learning limitations.
-To make Beverly Hills schools great again!
+To make Beverly Hills schools great!

 During our recent debate, the Incumbent candidate urged everyone to look at his 10-year record overseeing our schools.
 Ok, let’s review.
 Ten years of crumbling school building infrastructure, our best teachers leaving, declining enrollment, falling academic ranking and the improper diversion of our education funds to other purposes.